How Idukki stacks up.

 Idukki vs Flixmedia

-Flixmedia (acquired by Triple Lift, 2022) is a brand-controlled content syndication network.
-Brands build polished PDP modules (comparison charts, demo videos, 360 spins, virtual try-ons) and Flix syndicates them to retailer PDPs (Currys, John Lewis, Argos, Best Buy, Costco).
+Flixmedia (part of the Advantage Smollan group since 2016) is a brand-controlled content syndication network.
+Brands build polished PDP modules (comparison charts, demo videos, 360 spins, 3D/AR experiences) and Flix syndicates them to retailer PDPs across its network of 1,800+ retailers in 90+ countries, including an exclusive John Lewis partnership.
 Different shape of business to Idukki: their content is brand-studio, ours is customer UGC.
 Not either-or for many brands.
 The strategic question for 2027 is whether brand-studio content keeps travelling, or whether verified customer content takes the same lane.

 Already comparing?